department-of-veterans-affairs/vets-api/docs/setup/mpi.md

-## MVI Service
+## MPI Service

-The Master Veteran Index service retrieves and updates a veteran's 'golden record'.
-To configure `vets-api` for use with MVI, configure `config/settings.local.yml` with the settings given to you by devops or your team.
+The Master Person Index (formerly Master Veteran Index, so mvi is used as a key for settings purposes) service retrieves and updates a veteran's 'golden record'.
+To configure `vets-api` for use with MPI, configure `config/settings.local.yml` with the settings given to you by devops or your team.
 For example,